Jermaine0Forbes/AvaWebsite/readme.md

 *Want to see more logs? visit* **logs.md**

-### 5/5/20
+### 5/9/20

 **Goals for the month**
-- Add react redux and modify current components
+- ~Add react redux and modify current components~
-- make "add to cart" button change cart quantity icon
+- ~make "add to cart" button change cart quantity icon~
 - create cart list when clicking on cart quantity icon
 - Create the "check out" page
 - create the recent-arrivals page

 **Currently**
-- The single product page, loads all data that has to deal with the products  and the fake reviews it receives.
-Now, I need to include redux in order to store values all throughout the application.
+- At this moment, I'm trying to develop the recent-arrivals page  which comes with with filter sidebar and a possible pagination at the top of the page.
+This is probably going to take a long time to develop.